chari00/Pre-bootcamp-warm-up/README.md

 The Airbnb Mobile Design Replica project aims to recreate the user interface, following the First-Mobile-Design methodology, utilizing HTML and CSS.

 ## Installation
-Click this [Link](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to see instruction on how to add bootstrap compiler.
+Click [HERE](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to see instruction on how to add bootstrap compiler.

+Click [HERE](https://www.w3schools.com/icons/fontawesome_icons_intro.asp) to see instruction on how to add Font-awesome toolkit.

 ## Visuals